 Duration: 1 hour

-Departing from the 1832 Heritage Homestead and Kitchen Garden, Field Guides explore this fascinating historic precinct development, explaining the process of meticulous restoration necessary to bring the old Homestead back to its former glory.
-Share stories of a past life carved out of the wilderness and get a glimpse into the trying conditions that early Australian settlers faced to survive, while learning about building practices developed by pioneer settlers to adapt to such a wild environment.
+Departing from the 1832 Heritage Homestead and Kitchen Garden, field guides will walk you through this fascinating historic precinct, explaining the process of meticulous restoration necessary to bring the original Homestead back to its former glory.
+You will hear stories of a past life carved out of the wilderness and get a glimpse into the trying conditions that early Australian settlers faced.
+Your guide will also reveal some insights into the innovative building practices developed by pioneer settlers to adapt to such a rugged environment.